Moduli of $\mathbb{Q}$-Gorenstein pairs and applications: Preliminaries

 \subsection{Terminology and conventions}

 Throughout this paper, we will work over the field of complex numbers.
 For the standard notions in the Minimal Model Program (MMP) that are not addressed explicitly, we direct the reader to the terminology and the conventions of~\cite{KM98}.
 Similarly, for the relevant notions regarding non-normal varieties, we direct the reader to \cite{Kol13}.
 A variety will be an integral separated scheme of finite type over $\bC$.

-Throughout the paper, when we say ``assume that assumption (A) holds'' we mean "assume that one of the two following conditions hold": \begin{itemize} \item[(i)] the dimension of all the varieties appearing as general fibers of the families/morphisms is at most 3; or \item[(ii)] if $(X,D)$ is an lc pair such that $K_X + (1-\epsilon)D$ is ample for $0<\epsilon \ll 1$, then $K_X + D$ is semi-ample. \end{itemize}

-\begin{Remark} We remark that assumption (A) is a weakening of the Abundance Conjecture, which is known up to dimension 3.
-Moreover, assumption (A) is known to hold for klt pairs $(X,D)$ (it is the basepoint-free theorem).
-Finally, a similar statement holds if $D$ (rather than $K_X + D$) contains an ample divisor: it is proved in \cite{Hu17} that if $D\ge A$ where $A$ is an ample $\mathbb{R}$-divisor, if $K_X + D $ is nef it is also semi-ample. \end{Remark}
+A birational morphism between non-normal schemes will be a morphism $f \colon X \to Y$ with a dense open subset $U\subseteq Y$ such that $f^{-1}(U)$ is dense and $f^{-1}(U)\to U$ is an isomorphism.